reimagined/resolve/docs/api/encryption/factory-function.md

 ## Overview

 To implement aggregate or read model encryption, you need to define an encryption factory function.
-This function receives data about the currently processed operation and returns an object that contains your implementation of an `encrypt` and `decrypt` functions.
+This function receives data about the currently processed operation and returns an object that contains your implementation of `encrypt` and `decrypt` functions.

 ## Aggregate Encryption